Launched in autumn 2016 we ran a seasonal series of Sense Safaris:

 Start: The Flower Hut, Greenwich Rail Station, Greenwich High Road, London SE10 9EJ

-This is our final Follow your nose adventure with ‘urban smellscaper’ Kate McLean in association with Greenwich Flower Hut Girl Katie as it completes the seasonal cycle we began last autumn.
+We worked with ‘urban smellscaper’ Kate McLean, who is a lecturer in graphic design at Canterbury College of Art and undertaking a PhD in urban smellscapes at the Royal College of Art in London.
+We also worked in association with Greenwich Flower Hut Girl Katie as it completes the seasonal cycle we began last autumn.

 We may not have the expertise of cats or dogs in tracking down prey or making us aware of hungry predators, but our noses are on ‘alert’ all the time.
 On this delightful seasonal walkshop (a walking workshop) you can learn how to discern and capture the scents and smells (fragrant and noxious odors too) of Greenwich, at the same time as discovering secret haunts and the little known history of smell.